StefanHaslhofer/HardwareDesign/README.md

 TODO write about problems with programming esp32 (probably a power issue, also i "bricked" the ulx3s) and write about problem with PIN 26 ouput (was always high)
 Programm on esp32 was only running when passthru is applied (probably because some ports GPIOs are undefined?)

+Setting all leds to low hinders esp32 execution from starting

+PIN11 is always high